StatMixedML/Py-BoostLSS/README.md

 ## Installation

 Since Py-BoostLSS is GPU-based, we first need to install the corresponding PyTorch and CuPy packages.
-You can check your cuda version with `nvcc --version`
+You can check your cuda version with `nvcc --version`.

 ```python
 # Replace with your cuda version